KianGentry/EYN-DOS/README.md

 ---

-J.K Incorporated, the J.K Incorporated logo, J.K Music, the J.K Music logo, EYN-DOS, the EYN-DOS logo and other J.K Incorporated affiliations are copyrighted titles under the BSD-3 Clause "New" or "Revised" License.
+J.K Incorporated, the J.K Incorporated logo, J.K Music, the J.K Music logo, EYN-DOS, the EYN-DOS logo and other J.K Incorporated affiliations are protected titles under the BSD-3 Clause "New" or "Revised" License.